Contact Your Legislator (USA currently) OR Send Your Story to AiArthritis and We Will Help Make Sure Your Story is Heard!

 We are launching our NEW AiArthritis Database, housed within FORWARD: National Data Bank for Rheumatic Diseases, which will focus on precision and personalized medicine/therapies and early diagnosis.
 This data will be used to influence public policy.

-Includes step therapy, prior authorization, non-medical switching, and white bagging.
+Includes step therapy, prior authorization, non-medical switching, as well as AI (artificial intelligence) in association with UM practices.
 We strongly advocate that treatment decisions be made between the patient and their practitioner and to maintain continuity of care (access).

 We believe patient input, perspectives, and priorities should guide discussions about the "value" of treatments and practices associated with institutional assessments should be curbed.